 All Managers shall have the right to vote on a per capita basis as to the management and conduct of the business of the Company.
 Except as otherwise herein set forth, the following decisions of the Managers shall control: (1) if there is only one Manager, such Manager's decision shall control, (2) if there are only two Managers, the unanimous decision of the Managers shall control, and (3) if there are more than two Managers, the decision of a majority of the Managers shall control.
-Notwithstanding the foregoing, in the event of a disagreement between the Managers, JOHN BRIAN ADAMS and DR. ROBERT CARL TUTTLE, for any Company action in which their agreement is necessary, KATHLEEN K. ADAMS shall cast the deciding vote which shall be final and binding on the Managers.
+KATHLEEN K. ADAMS shall cast the deciding vote which shall be final and binding on all the Managers.
 Any such decision, approval, action, consent or matter shall be taken at a meeting or teleconference of the requisite number of Managers, or by a writing executed by such requisite number of Managers.
 Any action taken by the Managers pursuant to this Section, must be undertaken in good faith, in the best interest of the Company and its Members and subject to fiduciary standards imposed under applicable state and judicial law.